PavelMelnyk/node-developer-training/02-base-javascript/README.md

 12.2 What are the methods in the an number?
 How to use them? (with examples)

-## 13. Array
+## 13. Objects

-13.1 What are the ways to create array? (with examples)
+13.1 What are the ways to create an object? (with examples)

-13.2 What are the methods in the an array?
+13..2 What are the methods in the object?
 How to use them? (with examples)

+13.3 What are some ways to get the properties of the object? (with examples)

+## 14. Array

+14.1 What are the ways to create array? (with examples)

+14.2 What are the methods in the an array?
+How to use them? (with examples)

-## 14. Function `parseInt`
+## 15. Function `parseInt`

-14.1 What are the good and bad cases of using `parseInt`? (with examples)
+15.1 What are the good and bad cases of using `parseInt`? (with examples)